opensearch-project/documentation-website/_search-plugins/knn/filter-search-knn.md

 ***Figure 2: Graph of documents that meet filter criteria***

-## Step 1: Create a new index
+## Step 1: Create a new index with a lucene mapping

-Before you can do a k-NN search with a filter, you need to create an index and add data to it.
+Before you can do a k-NN search with a filter, you need to create an index, specify the lucene engine in a mapping, and add data to the index.

 You need to add a `location` field to represent the location, and specify it as the `knn_vector` type.
 The most basic vector can be two dimensions.
 For example: